QuestCraftPlusPlus/QuestCraft/README.md

 **NOTE: In order to install QuestCraft, you must have an internet connection in order for the inital setup to succeed.
 Furthermore, you MUST own a legal, valid copy of Minecraft: Java Edition to play!**

+First off, you most likely want to install QuestCraft.
+Please go to the release page for **[QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)** and download the APK to your computer or Andorid device..

-First, you need to install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com)** and follow the necessary steps to connect your Quest.
+Secondly, you need to install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com)** and follow the necessary steps to connect your Quest.
+Drag and drop the APK, and wait for it to install.

 Next, open the QuestCraft launcher on your headset.
 Be sure to grant it all requested permissions.
-Once complete, follow the on-screen prompts to enter your Minecraft login details and wait for QuestCraft to download any remaining files (seen in the bottom-left).
+Once complete, follow the on-screen prompts to enter your Minecraft login details and wait for QuestCraft to download any remaining files (seen in the bottom-right).

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, simply press the **Play** button and wait for it to load, it might take a while depending on headset age and model.